Citizen of Westminster: Production

 The show starred real-life husband and wife Bruce Beeby and Madi Hedd.
 The two had just returned to Australia in 1957 after six years of working in British theatre, films and TV.
 They had previously appeared together for the ABC in Ending It.
+The script was adapted by Alan Seymour.

 The show was filmed at the ABC Studios in Gore Hill, Sydney.

 It was broadcast in a series of "live" dramas, shown every fortnight on Sunday night on ABV-2 Melbourne (some broadcast live from Melbourne, others taped from a live Sydney production).
 In order, they were The Governess, The Last Call, The Rose without a Thorn, The Lark, Citizen of Westminster, and Enemy of the People (the last of "the season").